INCHNADAMPH EXPLORERS LODGE

 Surfing

 Internet broadband is vital to stay in touch with friends and family once back at base.
-The Lodge has fixed line broadband and mobile wireless, with speeds circa 40 Mps.
+Despite being in the north-west highlands, you shouldn't have any issues using the internet.

 Planning